Death Cafe Essen | A lively place for conversations about death, grief and life.

 A global movement provides the framework.

-Death cafes spread quite quickly across Europe, North America and Australasia.
-To date, as of fall 2011, there are a total of 14,638 Death Cafes.
-Obviously there are many people who enjoy talking about death and have their own Death Cafes as part of a passionate commitment.
+Death Cafes have spread quite quickly across Europe, North America and Australasia.
+To date, there have been a total of 14,638 Death Cafes since autumn 2011.
+Apparently there are many people who like to talk about death and organize their own Death Cafes as part of a passionate commitment.

 Feel free to register non-binding to the next Death Cafe by email or contact form .

-You can find more information about the Death Cafe in Essen in this article and general information and global movement news "Death Cafe" here.
+You can find further information about the cafe in this article and general information and news to global movements “Death Cafe” here.